What is agile transformation? A short & crisp definition

 Agile transformation is often associated with a cultural change in which teams (or “trains” or “tribes”, so merging many teams) are formed that work together as a unit in iterative cycles (e.g. three months).

-Depending on the framework (whether Large Scale Scrum LeSS, Scaled Agile Framework SAFe®, Scrum@Scale or NEXUS) there are different wordings – you can find more about this in our introduction to the Scaled Agile Framework SAFe®.
+Depending on the framework (whether Large Scale Scrum LeSS, Scaled Agile Framework SAFe®, Scrum@Scale or NEXUS) there are different names for this - you can find more about this in our introduction to the Scaled Agile Framework SAFe®.

 What is agile transformation: The basics